 This is a rush transcript.
 Copy may not be in its final form.

-For what the public did not know was that in order to be professional, journalists had to ensure that news and opinion were dominated by official sources, and that has not changed.
-Go through the New York Times on any day, and check the sources of the main political stories — domestic and foreign — you’ll find they’re dominated by government and other established interests.
-That is the essence of professional journalism.
-I am not suggesting that independent journalism was or is excluded, but it is more likely to be an honorable exception.
-Think of the role Judith Miller played in the New York Times in the run-up to the invasion of Iraq.
-Yes, her work became a scandal, but only after it played a powerful role in promoting an invasion based on lies.
-Yet, Miller’s parroting of official sources and vested interests was not all that different from the work of many famous Times reporters, such as the celebrated W.H.
-Lawrence, who helped cover up the true effects of the atomic bomb dropped on Hiroshima in August, 1945.
-"No Radioactivity in Hiroshima Ruin," was the headline on his report, and it was false.
+For what the public didn’t know was that in order to be professional, journalists had to ensure that news and opinion were dominated by official sources.
+And that hasn’t changed.
+Go through The New York Times on any day and check the sources of the main political stories, domestic and foreign, you’ll find they’re dominated by governments and other establishment interests.
+That’s the essence of professional journalism.
+I’m not suggesting that independent journalism was or is excluded, but it’s more likely to be an honorable exception.
+Think of the role Judith Miller played in The New York Times in the run-up to the invasion of Iraq.
+Yes, her work became a scandal, but only after it had played a powerful role in promoting an invasion based on lies.
+But Miller’s parroting of official sources and vested interests was not all that different from the work of many famous Times reporters, such as the celebrated W.H.
+Lawrence, who helped cover up the true effects of the atomic bomb dropped on Hiroshima in August 1945.
+"No Radioactivity in Hiroshima Ruin" was the headline on his report, and it was false.

 Consider how the power of this invisible government has grown.
-In 1983 the principle global media was owned by 50 corporations, most of them American.
-In 2002 this had fallen to just 9 corporations.
-Today it is probably about 5.
+In 1983, the principal global media was owned by 50 corporations, most of them American.
+In 2002, this had fallen to just nine corporations.
+Today it’s probably about five.
 Rupert Murdoch has predicted that there will be just three global media giants, and his company will be one of them.
-This concentration of power is not exclusive of course to the United States.
-The BBC has announced it is expanding its broadcasts to the United States, because it believes Americans want principled, objective, neutral journalism for which the BBC is famous.
+This concentration of power is not exclusive, of course, to the United States.
+The BBC has announced it’s expanding its broadcasts to the United States, because it believes Americans want principled, objective, neutral journalism, for which the BBC is famous.
 They have launched BBC America.
 You may have seen the advertising.

 So, a pattern was set.
-Impartiality was a principle certainly: a principle to be suspended whenever the establishment was under threat.
+Impartiality was a principle: a principle to be suspended whenever the establishment was under threat.
 And that principle has been upheld ever since.

 Take the invasion of Iraq.
 There are two studies of the BBC’s reporting.
 One shows that the BBC gave just 2 percent of its coverage of Iraq to antiwar dissent—2 percent.
-That is less than the antiwar coverage of ABC, NBC, and CBS.
-A second study by the University of Wales shows that in the buildup to the invasion, 90 percent of the BBC’s references to weapons of mass destruction suggested that Saddam Hussein actually possessed them, and that by clear implication Bush and Blair were right.
-We now know that the BBC and other British media were used by the British secret intelligence service MI-6.
-In what they called Operation Mass Appeal, MI-6 agents planted stories about Saddam’s weapons of mass destruction, such as weapons hidden in his palaces and in secret underground bunkers.
-All of these stories were fake.
+That’s less than the antiwar coverage of ABC, NBC and CBS.
+A second study by the University of Wales shows that in the buildup to the invasion, 90 percent of the BBC’s references to weapons of mass destruction suggested that Saddam Hussein actually possessed them and that, by clear implication, Bush and Blair were right.
+We now know that the BBC and other British media were used by the secret intelligence service, MI6.
+In what they called Operation Mass Appeal, MI6 agents planted stories about Saddam’s weapons of mass destruction, such as weapons hidden in his palaces and in secret underground bunkers.
+All these stories were fake.
 But that’s not the point.
-The point is that the work of MI-6 was unnecessary, because professional journalism on its own would have produced the same result.
+The point is that the work of MI6 was unnecessary, because professional journalism on its own would have produced the same result.

 What is the secret?
-It is a question seldom asked in newsrooms, in media colleges, in journalism journals, and yet the answer to that question is critical to the lives of millions of people.
-On August 24 last year the New York Times declared this in an editorial: "If we had known then what we know now the invasion if Iraq would have been stopped by a popular outcry."
-This amazing admission was saying, in effect, that journalists had betrayed the public by not doing their job and by accepting and amplifying and echoing the lies of Bush and his gang, instead of challenging them and exposing them.
+It’s a question seldom asked in newsrooms, in media colleges, in journalism journals, and yet the answer to that question is critical to the lives of millions of people.
+On August the 24th last year, The New York Times declared this in an editorial: "If we had known then what we know now, the invasion of Iraq would have been stopped by a popular outcry," unquote.
+This amazing admission was saying, in effect, that journalists had betrayed the public by not doing their job and by accepting and amplifying and echoing the lies of Bush and his gang, instead of challenging and exposing them.
 What the Times didn’t say was that had that paper and the rest of the media exposed the lies, up to a million people might be alive today.
 That’s the belief now of a number of senior establishment journalists.
 Few of them—they’ve spoken to me about it—few of them will say it in public.

-Ironically, I began to understand how censorship worked in so-called free societies when I reported from totalitarian societies.
-During the 1970s I filmed secretly in Czechoslovakia, then a Stalinist dictatorship.
+JOHN PILGER: Ironically, I began to understand how censorship worked in so-called free societies when I reported from totalitarian societies.
+During the 1970s, I filmed secretly in Czechoslovakia, then a Stalinist dictatorship.
 I interviewed members of the dissident group Charter 77, including the novelist Zdener Urbanek, and this is what he told me.
-"In dictatorships we are more fortunate that you in the West in one respect.
-We believe nothing of what we read in the newspapers and nothing of what we watch on television, because we know its propaganda and lies.
-Unlike you in the West.
-We’ve learned to look behind the propaganda and to read between the lines, and unlike you, we know that the real truth is always subversive."
+I quote him: "In dictatorships, we are more fortunate than you in the West in one respect: We believe nothing of what we read in the newspapers and nothing of what we watch on television, because we know its propaganda and lies.
+Unlike you in the West, we’ve learned to look behind the propaganda and to read between the lines.
+Unlike you, we know that the real truth is always subversive."

 Vandana Shiva has called this subjugated knowledge.
 The great Irish muckraker Claud Cockburn got it right when he wrote, "Never believe anything until it’s officially denied."